syrin02/msposapp/README.md

 	Examples: Yearly key rotations, periodic patch updates, instance inventory/subscriber list, or perhaps running time for a time-slice billing option.

 The resulting EC2 instance will be hardened, as well as address the gaps covered by the PCI references below.
 It will run the linux POS application in a container that is built with the same processes as the physical servers sold to the florists now.
 There will be a 1-to-1 container to host ratio to allow all host resources to be used by the point of sale application, as well as simplify the segregation of customer data per PA-DSS requirements.
-The point of sale instance will be connected by VPN connection to the florist's network(s), and route all traffic through the florist via that VPN tunnel.
+The point of sale instance will be connected by VPN connection to the florist's network(s), and route all traffic through the florist via that VPN tunnel (one VPN tunnel per remote location).
+Or "spoke and wheel" VPN configuration.
 This allows us to block all ports inbound to the container itself because we are using the POS application server as the VPN client, who _initiates_ the connection.

-need real image here
+NEED REAL IMAGE

 ![](https://github.com/mykol-com/MSCloudServer/blob/master/msposapp/pics/docker_single_host.png)